 - Heating System – Yes even though you are just considering converting your swamp cooler to AC your existing Furnace or heating system needs to be evaluated.
 In most cases, your furnace(s) will need to be upgraded as well to support the energy requirements of the new air conditioning system.
 Often times the furnace energy rating is much lower than what your new air conditioner will be and you won’t be able to maximize your energy efficiency and performance if you have an older furnace, which can dramatically affect your energy costs.
 Unless your furnace is less than 8 years old most HVAC professionals will recommend upgrading both systems at the same time.

 - SEER Ratings – SEER stands for (Seasonal Energy Efficiency Ratings) and apply to air conditioning systems.
 SEER ratings have continued to improve over the years.
 While 15 SEER is the minimum for our area, you can go much higher than that to get the most energy-efficient system available

 SEER Rating Energy Costs:

 15 SEER is now the standard and that is what the costs in the above chart are based on.
 However, you can purchase a higher SEER system to maximize your energy cost savings and reduce your carbon footprint.

 Other things to consider:

-Now that you know in general what you’re looking at cost wise, what do you do next?
+Now that you know in general what you’re looking at cost-wise, what do you do next?
 If you’re ready to learn more, make sure you contact a professional HVAC company to provide you with an estimate.
-Given the costs we discussed above a new Heating & Cooling system is a big purchase for you to consider.
-If you would like a Free estimate make sure your HVAC professional does a thorough analysis of your comfort needs, energy evaluation and a heat load calculation to accurately size your system according to your needs and to maximize your energy efficiency.
+Given the costs, we discussed above a new Heating & Cooling system is a big purchase for you to consider.
+If you would like a Free estimate to make sure your HVAC professional does a thorough analysis of your comfort needs, energy evaluation, and a heat load calculation to accurately size your system according to your needs and to maximize your energy efficiency.

 Do your homework – on average most homeowner’s heating & cooling costs represent approximately 43% of their energy bill.